Git0Chetan/Birthday_code_-task_1-/README.md

   The code takes input from user as the friends name,birth date , etc.
   Whenever user wants to know whos birthday it is , he has to call the function with the respective birth month.
   and Boom he/she gets the list of friends whom birthday is in that respective month.

+- Concepts Used :
+  - Vector
+  - classes
+  - functions
+  - Inbuilt STL of c++